Dychfield History, Family Crest & Coats of Arms

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Dychfield have been found, including Dichfield, Dickfield, Ditchfield and others.

 Early Notables of the Dychfield family (pre 1700)

 Another 37 words (3 lines of text) are included under the topic Early Dychfield Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dychfield family to the New World and Oceana
+Migration of the Dychfield family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Dychfield, or a variant listed above: Robert Dichfield settled in Virginia in 1620; Joe Ditchfield settled in St. Christopher in 1635; Mathew Dichfield settled in Pennsylvania in 1873.